conda-forge/cuda-feedstock/recipe/doc/recipe_guide.md

 This strategy applies to many other CUDA libraries as well, such as `libcublas-dev` / `libcublas`.

-For packages that need to support both CUDA major versions 11 & 12, you will need to use selectors and/or Jinja tricks to separate out the requirements for CUDA 11 and CUDA 12. [cupy-feedstock](https://github.com/conda-forge/cupy-feedstock) offers a good example.
+For packages that need to support CUDA major versions earlier than CUDA 12, you will need to use selectors and/or Jinja tricks to separate out the requirements. [cupy-feedstock](https://github.com/conda-forge/cupy-feedstock) offers a good example.

 ## Cross-compilation